 The garden is the first part of a long-term strategy to enable Palazzo delle Zattere to engage with the complexities of everyday life in Venice.
 The strategy was developed by Assemble and We Are Here Venice for the V-A-C Foundation in 2017.

 The garden is designed to enhance the on-going conversation about the intimate and mutually dependent relationship between Venice and its context.It is composed of a series of tiled tanks that house a typical example of the Venetian Lagoon’s saltmarsh habitat, arranged according to botanical associations and the morphology of the lagoon.

 Inspired by the generosity and richness of Venetian floors, the 12,000 tiles were made using an adapted version of 19th Century British encaustic tile-making techniques, introducing a moment of chance into the processes to make every tile different.
 The tiles were developed and made by Granby Workshop.
 They were installed temporarily in the Central Pavilion at the 16thArchitecture Biennale before being permanently relocated to the Palazzo.

 The Lagoon tanks build on the successful experiment by Jane da Mosto with muf art/architecture for the British Pavilion at the 12th Architecture Biennale.
-The installation will be accessible to visitors to the foundation, artists and local residents.
-These microcosms of the lagoon will be offered as a resource for research and teaching on ecological resilience and the natural systems that underpin the survival of the city.
+The garden is accessible to visitors to the foundation, artists and local residents.
+The tanks are microcosms of the wider lagoon and offera resource for research and teaching on ecological resilience and the natural systems that underpin the survival of the city.